zpconn/zachconn/posts/2013-06-17-k-combinator.markdown

 proc K {a args} { set a }
 ```

 Remember that ```args``` in Tcl has a special meaning: it denotes a list containing all remaining arguments.
 So this is the K combinator extended to arbitrarily many arguments.
-I'm going to still call this ```K``` because it is so useful.
+I'm going to still call this ```K``` going forward.
 This extended K combinator just takes any number of arguments (at least one) and returns the value of the first argument.

-Now let's dive into the examples.
-The combinator can be unintuitive at first and it can lead to code which is hard to understand for the uninitiated, so it may not be well-suited for production code.
-But if understood and appreciated it can provide some nicer forms for common Tcl idioms.

 Here's a warm-up to get you used to thinking about ```K``` and Tcl substitution.
 For instance, it can be used for a post-increment operator, which Tcl lacks: